EUREKA, Ca. (KIEM) – St. Bernard’s academy hosted an addiction forum to bring awareness to their student body about this ongoing issues.

 “It’s an issue everywhere.
 America suffers from drug abuse,” said Evans.
 You can learn more online about the testing options available that can help reveal drug abuse.

 Substance abuse can target anyone, no matter the age.

 “Kids think they’re invincible,” says Jager “they think that it can never happen to me, they look at the people they see down the street on Broadway, and they think ‘okay, there’s no way I would let my life get to that point.”

 “But like the panelist said, drug addiction doesn’t discriminate.”

+A great way for drug rehabilitation services to help with this issue is to use a marketing company such as Rocket Pilots to put their name out there on the web so anyone who needs them knows where to find them easily.
 If you know anyone who is experiencing substance abuse, some great resources to turn to for help are The Boys and Girls Club, the National Institute of Health, or checking our your local drug and alcohol outreach programs.